-Tax rate, choose one of three rate options in the dropdown box.
-Choose 0% to create a tax code for tax exempt transactions where it may be necessary to show the tax-exempt status.
+Tax ratebox.
+Choose Zero (0%) to create a tax code for tax exempt transactions where it may be necessary to show the tax-exempt status.
 No tax will be calculated, but forms will show the 0% rate is being applied.
-Choose 100% to create a tax code for line items that are all tax.
+Choose Pass-through (100%) to create a tax code for line items that are all tax.
 A common application is when a tax authority sends a bill for tax due on imported goods; the tax is paid to the tax authority instead of the supplier who sold you the goods.
 Forms will show the tax amount as a regular line item.
 The tax amount will be included in the subtotal rather than showing below the subtotal as an amount to be added.
 The entire tax amount will post to the designated tax liability account.
-For most custom tax codes, select Custom.
+For most custom tax codes, select Custom %.

 Click Create to save the tax code.

 Roger’s consulting services are subject to sales tax from several jurisdictions.
 But all are remitted to a central tax authority.
 So he creates a single Tax payable liability account and a custom tax code with multiple rates:

 Roger applies the custom sales tax on a sales invoice for a day of services.
 Each tax component is separately listed: